echawk/fbsd-repo/README.md

 ## Usage

-First, enable the 'fake' repository, as it provides packages that satisfy dependencies.
+First, enable the 'core' and 'fake' repositories, as it provides packages that satisfy dependencies.

 ```
+export KISS_PATH="/path/to/fbsd-repo/core"
 export KISS_PATH="$KISS_PATH:/path/to/fbsd-repo/fake"
 ```